Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 NCS programme delivery comprises the Trust and its network of organisations delivering youth development activities to young people from the United Kingdom primarily aged 16-17 years, but with scope to expand some activity to young people aged 15-24.
 The Trust also contracts with other 3rd party suppliers to support the delivery of these key activities, as well as its core functions.
 The Trust and its partner network place the wellbeing of young people and adults at its core, and take their responsibility to prevent modern slavery extremely seriously.

-In addition to suppliers who deliver or support delivery of NCS programme activities, the Trust’s supply chain also includes suppliers who support its core functions.
+In addition to suppliers who deliver or support the delivery of NCS programme activities, the Trust’s supply chain also includes suppliers who support its core functions.
 These organisations provide a range of goods and services such as marketing, technology, HR, research & evaluation, facilities, consumables, travel and accommodation.

-Contract spend and management - The total spend with all suppliers for FY 2020-21 (01/04/2020-31/03/2021) was £59,895,675 with 89% of this spend with 15 strategic suppliers. .
-The Trust’s procurement, finance and contract management teams work together to ensure that payments are made to suppliers in line with their contractual terms, and are reflective of the actual services delivered.
+( A ) Contract spend and management - The total spend with all suppliers for FY 2022-23 (01/04/2022-31/03/2023) was £53,576,000 (2021-22 being £60,015,007) with 67% (2021-22 being 90%) of this spend with 13 strategic suppliers.
+The Trust’s procurement, finance and contract management teams work together to ensure that payments are made to suppliers in line with their contractual terms and reflect the actual services delivered.

 Due diligence in relation to slavery and human trafficking